ThreatConnect-Inc/threatconnect-developer-docs/docs/python/advanced.rst

 automatically retry the connection.

-The Python SDK has a **default of 5** retries, with a **default 59-second** sleep between retries before a RunTimeError is raised.
+The Python SDK has a **default of 5** retries, with a **default 59-second** sleep between retries before a RuntimeError is raised.
 To change the default retry value, call the ``set_api_retries()`` method, passing an Integer for the number of retries.